Four reasons why you should you try cyclocross racing this winter

 There is plenty of competition in every category (Image credit: Paul Brett)

-You don't strictly need a cyclocross bike to race, you can ride just about anything at lower-level events, like a mountain bike or gravel bike.
-You will need a UCI regulation-approved CX bike for higher level races like the British National series and we all love the opportunity for a new bike.
+You don't strictly need a cyclocross bike to race, you can ride just about anything at lower-level events, like a mountain bike or the best gravel bikes.
+However, you will need a UCI regulation-approved CX bike for higher level races like the British National series and we all love the opportunity for a new bike or two...

 A cyclocross bike is a specific form of drop-bar bike that is built to tackle the challenges cyclocross will throw at you, with today’s cyclocross bikes having moved a long way from their origins as a lightly modified road bike and now feature as a dedicated model in the line-up of most manufacturers.